seaniezhao/torch_npss/README.md

 ### train your own model
 - put your audio and label in data/raw
 - run data/preprocess.py
+- adjust condition_channel in hparam.py according to your data
 - run train_harmonoc.py train_aperoidic.py train_vuv.py

 * if you have any questions feel free to leave an issue